petrvanblokland/DesignDesignSpace/DDS-studies-graphic_design.md

 box = box.newInfo()
 ~~~

-* A month of exercises, projects and 8 lessons, **€1.700** per student
+* A month of exercises and personal coaching, **€1.500** per student
+* A season of exercises and personal coaching **€2.500** per student
-* Daily feedback by e-mail on results for the duration of the study
+* Daily feedback on Slack for the duration of the study
 * Document sharing and versioning through GitHub
 * Design principles for planning, process, methods for feedback and testing criteria